Spheroidal weathering: Weathering process

+Spheroidally weathered granite corestones of the 1.4-billion-year-old Graniteville Granite at Elephant Rocks State Park, Missouri.
+Groundwater weathering along fracture joints rounded the corners and edges of the granite blocks before erosion exposed the boulders at the surface.

 Spheroidal weathering is the result of chemical weathering of systematically jointed, massive rocks, including granite, dolerite, basalt and sedimentary rocks such as silicified sandstone.
 It occurs as the result of the chemical alteration of such rocks along intersecting joints.
 The chemical alteration of the rock results in the formation of abundant secondary minerals such as kaolinite, sericite, serpentine, montmorillonite, and chlorite and a corresponding increase in the volume of the altered rock.
 When the joints within bedrock form a 3-dimensional network, they subdivide it into separate blocks, often in the form of rough cubes or rectangular prisms that are bounded by these joints.
 Because water can penetrate the bedrock along these joints, the near-surface bedrock will be altered by weathering progressively inward along the faces of these blocks.
 The alteration by weathering of the bedrock will be greatest along the corners of each block, followed by the edges, and finally the faces of the cube.
 The differences in weathering rates between the corners, edges, and faces of a bedrock block will result in the formation of spheroidal layers of altered rock that surround an unaltered rounded boulder-size core of relatively unaltered rock known as a corestone or woolsack.
 Spheroidal weathering has often been incorrectly attributed solely to various types of physical weathering.